Amanda Rainger is an experienced writer of children`s fiction.

 Louise loves creating characters and bringing them to life in her artwork.
 She graduated from De Montfort University in 2001 and since then has illustrated many children's books.

-Martin lives in London with his wife and son.
+Martin lives in Cornwall with his wife and son.
 He is best known for his lively illustrations, and has just recently started writing.
 He is passionate about home-grown British legends, in particular those from his home island of Sark.

 Ellen Renner grew up in the Ozark hills of southern Missouri and moved to England in her twenties.
 She trained as a painter before turning her artistic hand to creative writing.CASTLE OF SHADOWS was Ellen's stunning debut novel.
 It won the 2007 Cornerstone's/Writers News WOW Factor Competition, which led her to be snapped up by her agent, Rosemary Canter.
 The brilliant CITY OF THIEVES followed.
 Ellen lives in Devon with her husband and young son - in a castle!

 CLAUDIA RENTON trained as a choral singer.
 Without any formal training Claudia won a part in the BBC dramatisation of THE CAZALETS - her favourite book since she was ten.
 Her natural talent and enthusiasm have ensured frequent appearances on stage and screen since: she is a regular in the Granada series DISTANT SHORES, and has appeared in the films 1969, YOU'RE IN THERE, EXTRA PEPPER and DEAD BOLT DEAD.
 She recently appeared on stage in the RSC's production of Thomas Middleton's WOMEN BEWARE WOMEN: it was her singing as Ganymede in this which drew attention to her suitability for the challenge of reading (and singing) GATTY¿S TALE.